Zaporizhzhia (region): History

 The more independent Army of Lower Zaporozhia was centered at the Old Sich (Stara Sich).
-In 1709, Tsar Peter I ordered the destruction of the Old Sich, forcing the Zaporozhian Cossacks to flee to Oleshky, on the Black Sea in Ottoman territory.
+In 1709, Tsar Peter I ordered the destruction of the Old Sich, forcing the Zaporozhian Cossacks to flee to the Oleshky Sich, on the Black Sea in the Crimean Khanate's territory.
 In 1734, the Russians allowed the Cossacks to re-establish their republic as the Free Lands of the Zaporozhian Host, based at the New Sich (Nova Sich), but brought in many foreign settlers, and destroyed the Sich for good in 1775, incorporating the territory into Novorossiya.

 In the population Zaporizhzhia lands in the late 1770s to early 1780s after liquidation Zaporozhian Sich (1775) (uk) prevailed Ukrainians.
 In 1779, they accounted for 64.36% of the total population of this region.
 On the second the place among others ethnic group was occupied by the Greeks (13.76%), followed by Armenians (10.61%) and Russian (8.09%).

 Economy

 Some historians estimate, that an average peasant's hut did not last over 10 years.
 In the years 1605–1633, for example, Red Ruthenian lands suffered 100,000 people taken captive by the Ottomans, and 24,000 dead; in the first half of the 17th century, the Polish–Lithuanian Commonwealth, controlling Zaporizhzhia, lost approximately 300,000 of people due to the Ottoman raids.